-RaSCSI is a solid-state SCSI drive with a twist - it combines a functioning micro-computer with a SCSI interface.
+RaSCSI is a solid-state SCSI drive with a twist - it combines a functioning micro-computer (a Raspberry Pi Zero 2 W) with a SCSI interface.
 The "media" that contains the data are images - large files that represent a disk or a CD.
 Even more interesting, you copy images onto the micro-computer via WiFi from your main computer.
 Then, use a special service program to assign images to each SCSI ID.
 This is RaSCSI's way of "inserting the media into the drive".
 Each SCSI ID represents an image - up to 7 for each SCSI ID.

 RaSCSI comes in external and internal flavors, and comes completely set up for you - plug and play - for your individual sampler.
 A 64GB microSD card stores the micro-computer's system and sampler images for you to use.
 The internal model can be powered internally (dependent on sampler power-cycle) or from the front panel (power is independent).